-Objective Strategy Timber should remain in the Robson Valley and Offer a proportion of available tenures or sales to be utilized for value added and specialty local operators based upon proposals which production. include the creation of something in the order of one full time job per 1,000 m 3 as well as guaranteeing the production of value added or specialty products.
-Profit from timber harvesting to fund the Negotiate to have a portion of the stumpage fees Corporation and its activities. collected by BC to be returned directly to the Community Forest to aid in planning and inventories, and to enhance other opportunities such as recreation, tourism, education or research as directed by the Board of Directors.
-To maintain cash flow and maximize profitability from a portion of the allowable annual cut, offer not less than 20% of the volume harvested from the Agreement Area for sale on the open market.

-Maximize diversity of products and tenures.
-Provide a tenure or sale structure which provides for a range of volumes, species and products including possible enhanced or super utilization and special (timber) forest products.
-Include timber harvesting sales or tenures which integrate other objectives such as research, education and recreation.
-Manage the timber resource based upon a long- Utilize alternative harvesting techniques and term-sustained-yield basis. innovative silviculture systems as part of a strategy to maintain other values.
-Participate in Timber Supply Reviews and other modeling initiatives as required by law or special circumstances, to calculate a sustainable level of harvest and to identify strategies to optimize that harvest level.
-Evaluate the potential to benefit from stakeholder-driven scenario planning models.
-The current goal is to begin with a harvest of 31,000 m 3 per year and achieve a harvest of $50,000 \text{ m}^3$ per year by the fifth year.
+Profit from timber Negotiate to have a portion of the Interim and long-term harvesting to fund the stumpage fees collected by BC to stumpage negotiations working Corporation and its be returned directly to the towards a 15% of tabular rate. activities.
+Community Forest to aid in Paying less stumpage "up planning and inventories, and to front" therefore no need for enhance other opportunities such as "cash back". recreation, tourism, education or research as directed by the Board of Directors.
+To maintain cash flow and Initial sales "on the stump" not maximize profitability from a very successful.
+Better success portion of the allowable annual cut, contracting out the logging and offer not less than 20% of the marketing the raw logs volume harvested from the ourselves.
+Have been able to I Agreement Area for sale on the generate a profit last 3 years. open market.
+Maximize diversity of Provide a tenure or sale structure Created salvage and special products and tenures. which provides for a range of forest product "cash sale" type I volumes, species and products licenses. including possible enhanced or super utilization and special (timber) forest products.
+Include timber harvesting sales or Have worked with salvager tenures which integrate other and cross-country ski club on objectives such as research, Bell Mountain to enhance or ļ education and recreation. maintain trail network.
+Manage the timber resource Utilize alternative harvesting Most harvesting done as partial based upon a long-term- techniques and innovative harvest or single tree select. sustained-yield basis. silviculture systems as part of a Able to operate in highly visual ļ strategy to maintain other values. areas.
+Participate in Timber Supply TSR required as part of long- I Reviews and other modeling term license. initiatives as required by law or special circumstances, to calculate a sustainable level of harvest and to identify strategies to optimize that harvest level.
+Evaluate the potential to benefit Can look into this now that we ļ from stakeholder-driven scenario have a long-term tenure. planning models.
+The current goal is to begin with a Achieved nearly 50,000 m3 in harvest of 31,000 m 3 per year and first year of harvesting.
+Trying I achieve a harvest of 50,000 m 3 per to balance 5 year cut control.
+L year by the fifth year.
+MaBrida Community Forant McBride Community Forest 2003 Management Plan 2000 munugement i un